bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ---

+![alt text][image01]

+The primary goal of my project is to teach a Convolutional Neural Network (CNN) to drive a car in a simulator provided by Udacity, arcade-style.
+The vehicle is equipped with 3 front sensors- 1 center camera and 2 side cameras.
+Here is a set of example images from the car’s point of view at one instant in time on the training track:

+![alt text][image02]
+![alt text][image03]
+![alt text][image04]

+The simulator has two modes: training and autonomous.
+For training mode, the sensors output a video stream and records the values of steering angle, speed, throttle, and brake.
+Due to the many interesting features of the track (sharp turns, road textures, road borders, etc.), it is crucial to collect good training data to ensure a successful model for this project.
+For autonomous mode, the end to end deep learning model processes image data from its sensors and makes a single prediction for the steering angle.
+This actually turns out to be a regression network instead of a classification network, since the output layer of the model outputs a single node (steering angle).

+As a starting point, I collected training data by carefully driving the car down the center of the lane even while making turns for one lap around the track.
+After one complete lap, the data scientist in me noticed that a potential steering angle bias was beginning to develop due to the nature of the track.
+There are more straight parts of the track than curves.
+And more left curves than right curves.
+Data augmentation will help this issue, which I discuss later.

+For the next 2 subsequent laps, I decided to limit the data collection

+While running the simulator, I found that steering the car with a mouse produced the best steering measurements and training data.
+It appeared to be cleaner, smoother, and more natural.

+My strategy for collecting training data was …

+-To train the network, I launched an AWS EC2 instance attached on a GPU.

+I built/developed a behavioral cloning network.
+I drove a car around a flat-terrain track (video game style) using a simulator provided by Udacity, collected data, then trained a deep neural network to do the driving for me.

+The model had to learn how to handle sharp turns, varying road textures, and different borders that lined the edges of the road.

+Used Keras framework with TensorFlow backend...

+My data collection approach consisted of center lane driving,

 My project includes the following files:
 * model.py containing the script to create and train the model using a Convolutional Neural Network (CNN)
 * drive.py for driving the car in autonomous mode